Lecon-a/turing-collection/README.md

 # Date: March 10, 2023

-# My Solution for Turing Practical Challenge
+# Solution for Turing Practical Challenge

 # This program collects input from user to check if brackets are properly opened and closed.

 If properly opened and closed accordingly, the program prints out success message, else, the program prints out failure message

-# SPAlgo'23
+# Algorithm

 Step 1: Input text